 Choosing the Right Video Marketing Mix

-Four factors determine optimal video platform mix: audience location, sustainable content production capacity, marketing goals, and tracking capabilities.
+Four factors define the ideal social media video marketing strategy mix: target audience analysis, sustainable video content creation, marketing goals, and tracking capabilities.

-Begin with platforms where your audience shows activity.
-Master one platform before expanding.
-Add new platforms every 3-4 months to optimize without overextending resources.
+Start with social media platforms where audience behavior is active.
+Master one video marketing platform before expanding.
+Add new platforms every 3–4 months to keep your video content strategy manageable and scalable.

-Conduct weekly KPI check-ins and monthly performance reviews to refine and scale video strategy.
+Do weekly KPI checks and monthly reviews to improve video performance metrics and strengthen your digital video strategy.

-A: It depends on where your audience hangs out.
+It depends on where your audience hangs out.
 YouTube is great for long-form content and explainer videos, while LinkedIn is solid for professional networking.
-If you’re debating between Instagram or TikTok, consider the type of content your audience prefers—visual storytelling on Reels or trend-driven content on TikTok.
+If you’re debating between Instagram and TikTok, consider the type of content your audience prefers: visual storytelling on Reels or trend-driven content on TikTok.
 Choose video hosting platforms that offer strong analytics, ad options, and integration with your social media marketing strategy to maximize B2B impact.

 TikTok video strategy: Post 3-5 times a week to stay in the algorithm’s good graces.
 The ideal number of times to post on TikTok often falls within this range.